RagnarGrootKoerkamp/BAPCtools/skel/problem_cfp/problem_statement/problem.en.md

 # Squaring

-Given the area a of a square, print it's perimeter.
+Given the area a of a square, print its perimeter.

 ## Input
 The input consists of: